 About Tamara: In addition to more than 10 years of wealth management experience, Tamara holds the Chartered Financial Analyst (CFA) and Chartered Investment Manager (CIM®) designations and has obtained the Life License Qualification Program (LLQP).
 She is currently a Portfolio Manager at TD Wealth Private Investment Counsel, one of Canada’s largest private client money management firms.

-One of the more popular questions received at 300Hours is how to break in to the various CFA-related industries (read here to find out which industries strongly target CFA candidates and charterholders).
+One of the more popular questions received at 300Hours is how to break into the various finance industries that strongly target CFA candidates and charterholders.

 Wealth management is a classic CFA career path – most wealth managers are CFA-qualified.
 But how exactly do you break into wealth management?